edawson/gfakluge/paper/paper.md

 GFA also aims to provide a single format for interchange between software for assembly, visualization, read mapping and variant calling.
 Such programs are often written in high-performance programming languages such as C or C++.
-GFAKluge facilitates interprogram exchange by providing a high-level API in C++ under the MIT software license.
+GFAKluge facilitates interprogram exchange by providing a high-level C++ API for developers and a set of command line tools for users.
 We hope the availability of an open-source, easily extensible API will encourage software developers to consider adding support for GFA to their bioinformatics programs.

+# Command Line Utilities
-GFAKluge also provides a command line interface for working with GFA.
+GFAKluge provides a command line interface for working with GFA.
 This includes replacements for common tasks on FASTA assemblies such as calculating assembly N90.
 There are also methods for merging assemblies, reformating files for readability, and converting between legacy GFA formats.
+To our knowledge, GFAKluge is the only software package that can consume and produce both GFA1 and GFA2.
+By allowing interconversion between the compatble subsets of the formats, the gfak convert tool allows programs that usually can't communicate to share data without changes to their code.

 # Integrating GFAKluge into an existing program
 As an example of how to use the GFAKluge API, we examine its use in the variation graph toolkit [vg](https://github.com/vgteam/vg).